Agent Studio

 Receiving Call Status Webhooks

 Agent Studio can notify your backend when call lifecycle events occur.
-These webhooks are for call status tracking only - they notify you when calls start, complete, fail, etc.
+These webhooks are for call status tracking - they notify you when calls start, complete, fail, etc.

 Configuring Call Status Webhooks